-After hundreds of requests from STH readers, today we are finally launching our FREE Selenium Tutorial series.
-In this Selenium training series we will cover all Selenium testing concepts and its packages in detail with easy to understand practical examples.
+After several frequent requests from STH readers, today we are finally launching our FREE Selenium Tutorial series.
+In this Selenium training series, we will cover all Selenium testing concepts and its packages in detail with easy to understand practical examples.

-These Selenium tutorials are helpful for beginner to advanced level Selenium users.
-Starting from the very basic Selenium concepts tutorial, we will gradually move on to the advanced topics like Framework creation, Selenium Grid and Cucumber BDD.
+These Selenium tutorials are helpful for beginners to advanced level Selenium users.
+Starting from the very basic Selenium concepts tutorial, we will gradually move on to the advanced topics like Framework creation, Selenium Grid, and Cucumber BDD.

 What You Will Learn:

-Here we are listing all the Selenium Training Tutorials for your handy reference.
+All Selenium Training Tutorials are listed below for your handy reference.